gonzalezdavidmatthew/Dubois_embryo_cardiac_seq/README.md

 This is a repository for code related to publication:

 Gonzalez DM, Schrode N, Ebrahim T, Broguiere N, Rossi G, Drakhlis L, Zweigerdt R, Lutolf M, Beaumont K, Sebra R, Dubois NC.
 (2022).
 Dissecting Mechanisms of Chamber-Specific Cardiac Differentiation and its Perturbation Following Retinoic Acid Exposure.
-Development (in press).
+Development.

 The raw data from this project, as well as pre-processed objects can be accessed via the GEO (GSE205950) at the following link: https://www-ncbi-nlm-nih-gov.eresources.mssm.edu/geo/query/acc.cgi?acc=GSE205950.